c2d7fa/zt/README.md

 ## Tutorial

-**TODO: Describe recommended keybinding setup.**
+**TODO: This section hasn't been written yet!**

+Outline:

+- Recommended keybinding setup.
+- Reference to (currently unwritten) manual.
-**TODO: Briefly describe file layout, how to use titles, Markdown, plain text and Org files.**
+- Briefly describe file layout, title parsing.
+- Describe workflow for inserting link to new file.

 ## Best practices and philosophy

-==TODO: Write introduction to Zettelkasten generally and how to apply to Zt.== See 20220918T031544 and related notes.
+**TODO: This section hasn't been written yet!**

 Outline:

 - Understand what a Zettelkasten is and isn't.
 Consider using a different system, which can still be integrated with zt by sharing file naming scheme.
+Org-mode is suited to journal, calendar, project/task management, etc.
-- Keep filenames and titles separate; prefer plain text, only use Org when you need it (mention `C-c # .`)
+- Keep filenames and titles separate; prefer plain text, only use Org when you actually need it (mention `zt-change-file-extension`).
 - Don't rely on automatic backlinks (although zt does support them)
-- Do use Folgezettel to avoid overhead of adding everything to indexes and allow for serendipitous discovery later
+- Do use Folgezettel to avoid overhead of adding everything to indexes and allow for serendipitous discovery later.
+Describe Folgezettel in Zt and how they relate to Luhmanns numbering system.
+Add screenshot to demonstrate idea.
-- Use structure notes to enable creative connections between distant notes
 - Use links sparingly; suprisingly, fewer links are better!
+- Use structure notes to enable creative connections between distant notes.
+You should specifically avoid making indexes of obviously related notes.

 ## Comparison to other software